matthieu-bt/business-guide/source/integrations/signgoogle.rst

     :class: with-shadow

-- The signed document will be automatically saved next to the original document in Google Drive (unless defined otherwise by your Google Drive admin)
+- After all invited parties have signed the document it will automatically be saved in your Google Drive next to the original document

 .. image:: 7_signed_document_folder.png